Emma-Onye/DevOps-Project-Work/Web-Stack-Implementation/Project-1/Step 5.md

-In case you want to change this behavior, you’ll need to edit the /etc/apache2/mods-enabled/dir.conf file and change the order in which the index.php file is listed within the DirectoryIndex directive:
+In case you want to change this behavior, you’ll need to edit the /etc/apache2/mods-enabled/dir.conf file and change the order in which the index.php file is listed within the Directory Index directive:

 ```